 While CATS cannot cover all events, it does loan equipment to individuals and groups who want their event added to the CATS collection.
 Individuals and groups may also donate programming to the CATS collection.
 There are a number of ways that the public can access the CATS collection.
 See the CATS website listed above.

 Interlibrary Loan

-Monroe County Public Library patrons in good standing may request items not found in MCPL or other local library collections (such as Indiana University) through interlibrary loan.
+Patrons in good standing may request items not found in MCPL or other local library collections (such as Indiana University) through interlibrary loan.

 Interlibrary loan is both a public service and an integral element in the collection development process.
 Staff may consider purchasing an item, in lieu of requesting it through ILL, if the material is requested frequently and deemed appropriate for selection within the guidelines described in this collection development policy.